 Georgiev, Todorov & Co. is recognized as a leading law firm in the competition law sector in Bulgaria for more than a decade.
 Our team advises various businesses and responds to the diverse needs of the clients no matter what the industry is or how complex the issue is.
 The successful practice is proven by our ranking in the sector in the Legal 500 for 2020.

 - For over 15 years our team provides successful legal consultancy and represents in court the Bulgarian Telecommunication Company (BTC) on numerous issues in the sector.
 Our law firm advises the leader of the telecommunication services on the Bulgarian market on all ongoing issues related to its activities due to the retainer agreement for legal services between them.
 Because of its position as an incumbent operator, as well as an operator with significant market power, BTC is often engaged in procedures for alleged abuse of dominant position and unfair competition.

-- A long-term client of the law firm is also Roche Bulgaria – the Bulgarian subsidiary of F. Hoffmann-La Roche, one of the world’s leading pharmaceutical companies.
-We often consult the client on compliance of all aspects of their activity with the applicable competition law.
-Recently, our lawyers have successfully defended Roche Bulgaria before the Commission for Protection of Competition in proceedings against for the Ministry of Health for an alleged cartel of the pharmaceutical companies, which take part in public procurement procedures in hospitals.
+- A long-term client of the law firm is Roche Bulgaria – the Bulgarian subsidiary of F. Hoffmann-La Roche, one of the world’s leading pharmaceutical companies.
+We often consult the client on compliance of all aspects of their activities with the applicable competition law.
+Recently, our lawyers have successfully defended Roche Bulgaria before the Commission for Protection of Competition in proceedings against the Ministry of Health for an alleged cartel of the pharmaceutical companies, which take part in public procurement procedures in hospitals.